What Are “Bids for Connection” and Why Do They Matter?

 1. Whenever possible, respond to your child's bids to you.

 The inconvenient thing about a bid from your child is that they initiate whenever they feel or want something, and you can count on being busy doing something else.
-It takes real self-discipline to tear yourself away from your screen to answer a child's question, but how you respond to his overture is crucial in building closeness.
+It takes real self-discipline to tear yourself away from your phone to answer a child's question, but how you respond to his overture is crucial in building closeness.
 Later, when you try to get him to tell you about what happened at school today, that's your bid, and by then, he's shut down.
-To support yourself in being more present and available, make it a practice to turn off your screens when you're with your child.

 If you can't be responsive at the moment to what your child is expressing, at least acknowledge that: "It sounds like you're worried about the recital.
 That sounds like a lot of pressure.
 Right now I really need to get to my meeting, but I hear how important this is to you.
 Can we talk about your recital when I get home tonight?"
 Your child won't be as interested in talking tonight as he is right now, but at least he heard that you cared, and maybe when you bring it up tonight, he won't shut the conversation down.